natalie-23-gill/scRNA_Murine_Olfactory_Bulb/README.md

 We performed 10x Genomics Cell Ranger 6.1.1 and kallisto \| bustools preprocessing to compare the resulting count matrices using the most recent ensembl release (104) of the mus musculus genome GRCm39.
 We then filtered the empty droplets from the kb count ouput and saved the outputs from both pipelines as RDS R objects for downstream comparison in Seurat.
 For additional documentation of the CellRanger or kallisto \| bustools preprocessing steps click the following links:
 <a href="https://natalie-23-gill.github.io/scRNA_Murine_Olfactory_Bulb/Preprocessing/cellranger/cellranger.html">CellRanger</a>
 <a href="https://natalie-23-gill.github.io/scRNA_Murine_Olfactory_Bulb/Preprocessing/kallisto_bustools/kallisto_bustools.html">kallisto \| bustools</a>
-The results of comparing the preprocessing pipelines show kallisto \| bustools detects more genes across the time points and had higher percent alignment to the transcriptome than CellRanger across all of the time points, to view the results of the pipeline comparison click <a href="https://natalie-23-gill.github.io/scRNA_Murine_Olfactory_Bulb/Preprocessing/pipeline_comparison/pipeline_comparison.html">here</a>.
+The results of comparing the preprocessing pipelines show kallisto \| bustools detects more genes across the time points and had higher percent alignment to the transcriptome than CellRanger across all of the time points, to view the results of the pipeline comparison click the tab at the top of the page.

 ### Clustering and Cell Type Identification